Katihar district: Sub-divisions

 Katihar sub-division is further divided into 10 blocks: Katihar, Korha, Falka, Sameli, Barari, Kursela, Pranpur, Hasanganj, Dandkhora and Mansahi.
-Barsoi sub-division consists 4 blocks: Barsoi, Kadwa, Azamnagar and Balrampur.
+Barsoi sub-division consists of 4 blocks: Barsoi, Kadwa, Azamnagar and Balrampur.
 Manihari sub-division has 2 blocks: Manihari and Amdabad.

 Hasanganj being the largest block which was under Zamindari rule with acres of land under the possession of then Late Shri Jogendranarayan Roy Choudhury.
 The entire landmass with school, temple and market has been donated to the people from the predecessors who remain in Katihar now with little of the possession under the Paul Choudhury fame.
 Mansahi was also very active Zamindari estate which was at par with Kursela and Falka.